mousetail/Cerebellum/README.md

 - Note: Many string functions will treat lists of characters as or.
 Thus `replaceChar("abc")` will actually replace on any `a`, `b` OR `c`, while `replaceString("abc")` will only replace if the characters appear in a row.

+This also means many, if not most string functions will work on arrays of other data too, including arrays of arrays.

 All types are immutable, all operations make a copy.
 For example, using `setN` on a list will actually return a new list with the `n-th` element replaced, leaving the old one unchanged.